 For e-commerce websites, measuring the return on investment (ROI) of a website is pretty easy.
 You can clearly see how many people are coming to your site and how much they purchase with accurate data.

 But for business-to-business (B2B) digital marketing, measuring ROI is slightly more complicated.
-That’s because the B2B sales process has far more elements, such as sales reps, customized quotes, meetings, RFPs, long lead times, and other obstacles to jump through.
+That’s because the B2B sales process has far more elements, such as sales reps, customized quotes, meetings, RFPs, long lead times, and other obstacles to overcome before completing the sale.

-This means that B2B marketers can have a tougher time proving their inbound marketing efforts are working.
+This means B2B marketers can have a tougher time proving the effectiveness of their inbound marketing efforts.
+That’s why we have listed some key performance indicators (KPIs) for B2B digital marketing strategy:

-A good website will increases B2B leads.
-Although without the gratification of an online sale like on a consumer site, it might seem like you can’t quantify how many leads are being generated due to your online efforts.
+A good B2B website will leverage good user experience and organic search strategy to increase leads.
+But without the gratification of an online sale like you might have on consumer sites, it can seem difficult to quantify how many leads your online efforts are generating.

 Analytics such as site traffic, bounce rates, and pages visited, can help you gauge the interest of your audience.
 A website that performs well in these metrics is generating brand awareness and retention.
 With data on these metrics, you will know if people are staying to learn more about your brand or are they back-clicking as soon as they land on the page?
 Ultimately the best metric is a contact form, quote request submissions or in other words, a lead.
 Form completions are your main conversion point when searching for leads and form the basis for measuring a conversion rate or the (overall percentage of site visitors who take the next step).